September start in primary, junior, secondary or Year 10 in a UTC

-We recommend you include your catchment-area school even if it is your lowest preference when you apply for a place.
+We recommend you include your catchment-area school even if it is ranked as your lowest preference.
 If you are not offered a place at one of your preferred schools you will be offered a place at the nearest school with a vacancy after all the offers are made .
 For the 2022 Academic year, children who did not apply for their catchment school and were not offered one of their preference schools were offered a school approximately 5-6 miles away.
 Your catchment area school is likely to be full with applicants who have applied.
 Look at the admission arrangements for the school that you wish to apply for to find out how places are offered and whether any additional processes are required to apply for that school.

-Our advice on making a realistic application can help you apply.
+Our advice on making a realistic application will help you to make your application.

 Read our secondary booklet for more information.